Alpkant/Alpkant/README.md

 ### Hi there 👋

 I am Alperen Kantarcı.
 I am a full-time researcher at [ITU SIMIT Lab.](https://simitlab.itu.edu.tr/) I am also MSc. student at [Istanbul Technical University](itu.edu.tr/)
 My research interests are computer vision, deep learning, face recognition, face super-resolution.
 Anything related to AI is attractive to me.
-In this profile I share my solutions for the courses, publication details and my side projects.
+I am mostly using Python and PyTorch.
+In this profile I share my publication implementations, solutions for the course homeworks, and my side projects.
 You are always welcome to contribute.